 • HEC (Hydroxyethylcellulose) – A natural thickener that gives the serum a smooth gel feel, making it easy to apply without dripping.

 • Carrageenan – Derived from seaweed, this adds slipperiness and moisture.
-It’s not only soothing but also makes the product an excellent lubricant.
+It’s not only soothing but also makes the product an excellent moisturizer.

 • Potassium Sorbate & Sodium Benzoate – Mild preservatives that keep the formula safe without disrupting good bacteria.